Illustration Image

 Rescue Date

 The story of young Eritrean teachers Sonia and Samir is one of love.
 Sonia is Christian and Samir Muslim.
-They were deeply in love, but her parents forbid her from marrying him, and instead tried to force her into an arranged marriage.
+They were deeply in love, but her parents forbade her from marrying him, and instead tried to force her into an arranged marriage.

 Sonia was pregnant and [her Libyan jailers] refused her food and water.
 Samir was beaten repeatedly by extortionists until he had to beg his family for financial help for their release.
 They were trapped for two months.
-Pregnant Sonia was so severely malnourished that she weighed just 30kg (66 lbs.).
+Sonia was so severely malnourished that she weighed just 30kg (66 lbs.).

 .